 Testing Considerations

-The NeuStar Interoperability Testing Service will be provided by a series of simulators collectively known as the NPAC SMS Simulator.
-The NPAC SMS Simulator will be used in different configurations in each phase of the interoperability testing.
-The NPAC SMS Simulator configurations are documented in the section on each phase of interoperability testing.
+The Neustar Interoperability Testing Service will be provided by a subset of the NPAC system called the NPAC SMS ITP Tool.
+The NPAC SMS ITP Tool will be used in different configurations in each phase of the interoperability testing.
+The NPAC SMS ITP Tool configurations are documented in the section on each phase of interoperability testing.

 Conformance to Standards